-How would you describe this company (or job) to a prospective customer or client?
+5. How would you describe this company to a client?

 This question could be a test to see how you perceive the company and if you have done your homework.
 Use your research to creatively draw a word picture of how this company meets a need within the economy or positively contributes to society and how the role you are applying for fits into that.

-How are you uniquely qualified for this role?
-What skill do you have that others may not know about?
+6. How are you uniquely qualified for this role?

 Remember the self-assessment and selling points?
 Here’s your chance to shine.
 It is smart to align your best qualities with those found in the job description.
 Also, don’t forget about those soft skills.
 Employers want to know you have the soft skills required to succeed in the role.